BACTERIA RESULTS FROM 2/17/18 UPDATED BELOW

 Channelkeeper collected a sample of deposited mud from both Carpinteria and Goleta Beaches on January 16th and 17th to have them tested for bio-toxicity, heavy metals, and Polyaromatic Hydrocarbons (byproducts of wildfires).
 The samples are being processed by a professional analytical laboratory and the results should be available in the next week.

-Channelkeeper has also initiated fecal indicator bacteria sampling at beaches surrounding mud disposal sites (see above), thanks to funding provided by UCSB Associated Students Coastal Fund.
+Channelkeeper has also initiated fecal indicator bacteria sampling at beaches surrounding mud disposal sites (see above), thanks to funding provided by UCSB Associated Students Coastal Fund, the Fund for Santa Barbara, and Santa Barbara County Supervisor Janet Wolf’s Discretionary Fund.

 We are visiting and monitoring the disposal sites and activities regularly to verify that structural debris is not being dumped on the beaches.